xxmakveli22xx/Gen_reader2/README.md

-this is my github na /n
+this is my github nnn /n